 Orioles love the sugar in oriole nectar.
 By using only 100% sucrose, Perky-Pet® oriole nectar is a nutritious, high-energy meal for the orioles visiting your yard.
 This oriole food is available in powder and liquid concentrates for easy mixing, and ready-to-use solutions that require no mixing at all.

-Orioles have been known to frequent hummingbird feeders to get a taste of that sweet nectar.
-However, it’s usually very difficult for them to feed from a hummingbird feeder because they are much larger than those teeny tiny hummingbirds.
-That’s why we make unique oriole feeders with larger perches and ports to accommodate an oriole’s larger size.
+Orioles have been known to visit hummingbird feeders in an effort to drink the nectar.
+However, it’s difficult for orioles to feed from a hummingbird feeder because they are much larger than even the largest of hummingbirds.
+Hummingbird feeders are simply too small for orioles to use easily!

 Other Ways to Attract Orioles

 Orioles are attracted to a number of other food options as well.
-By providing them with a selection of food choices, you’re sure to attract these orange beauties in no time.
+By providing them with a selection of food choices, you’re sure to attract these orange-tinted beauties in no time!

-Flowers - Orioles are attracted to the same nectar producing flowers that hummingbirds are attracted to.
-Plant oriole attracting flowers nearby such as honeysuckle, petunia, and bee balm to give them another fragrant food source.
+Flowers - Orioles are attracted to the same nectar-producing flowers just like hummingbird feeders that hummingbirds are attracted to.
+Plant oriole-attracting flowers nearby such as honeysuckle, petunia and bee balm to give them another fragrant food source.